sanyhmahadi/shaiapp/README.md

-# SHAI — Smart Human-AI Interface for Sustainable Recycling
+# SHAI — South Harbour AI App for Sustainable Recycling

 Welcome to the SHAI App 👋
 This project is a **student prototype** developed at **Aalborg University (Copenhagen Campus)** as part of the Sustainable Development Lab (Autumn 2025).